February 23, 2018 / How To

 Placing your Bezel Wire Order

-When buying jewelry bezel it's important to be accurate.
+When buying bezel wire it's important to be accurate.
 Jewelry supply companies allow you to purchase by the inch or by the troy ounce.
 The troy ounce is ideal if you are a high volume jewelry studio or college classroom because you will have plenty of stock on hand.
 But, if you are just starting out, buying by the inch should be sufficient.
 The conversion chart below tells you the troy ounces per inch depending on the bezel wire you are purchasing.

 .999 Fine Silver Conversion Chart for bezel wire